-Hyundai Air Conditioning Troubleshooting
+Troubleshooting Hyundai Air Conditioning Problems

 We live in Arizona and needless to say, during the summer it tends to get a little warm; it's a dry heat they say.
 Whatever ... it's hot!

-Well, we didn't have a chance to get it in the shop before we left on our trip to Flagstaff for the 4th of July weekend but we figured it'd be okay until we got back.
-Wouldn't you know it though shortly after we started out, the A/C wasn't working very well at all.
-It worked reasonably well if we were traveling 40 mph or more but when we slowed down or stopped, it started blowing warm air.
+My wife had been complaining that the A/C in "her" car, a 2005 Hyundai Santa Fe, didn't seem to be working as well as it used to.
+We didn't have a chance to get it in the shop before we left on our trip to Flagstaff for the Fourth of July weekend, but we figured it'd be okay until we got back.
+Wouldn't you know it, though; shortly after we started out, we agreed the A/C wasn't working very well at all.
+It worked reasonably well if we were traveling 40 mph or more, but when we slowed down or stopped, it started blowing warm air.

-I took it to a shop, they checked out the A/C and told me everything was working well except that it was .5 lbs low on refrigerant.
-The system capacity is 1.3 lbs. so .5 lbs low is significant.
-For $160 and some pocket change they evacuated the system to get out all the air and water and refilled with refrigerant, oil, and a dye to help find future leaks.
+I took it to a shop, and they checked out the A/C and told me everything was working well except that it was half a pound low on refrigerant.
+Since the system capacity is just 1.3 lbs, half a pound low is significant.
+For $160 and some pocket change they evacuated the system to get out all the air and water, and refilled it with refrigerant, oil, and a dye to help find future leaks.

 I'm not a professional mechanic but I'm pretty handy.
 I do most of the maintenance and repair on our cars, home, appliances, etc. Although I have almost zero experience with A/C, I decided to look at it myself.
 Five minutes of research on the Internet revealed that the most common reason for A/C blowing warm air at idle is a condenser fan that's not working.